trevisharp/logicosk-test/README.md

 ## Test Stages

- - S1: Concept Test with 30 multiple choice questions (45 minutes).
+ - S1: Concept Test with 30 multiple choice questions (1 hour).
    - Quenstions about the seven tested areas/aspects:
      - A1: Pure Logic and Math
      - A2: Low-Level Programming and Data Structures